-By cutting open the capsular ligament, we shall see that a moveable cartilage is interposed between the glenoid cavity and the condyle, having its upper and under surfaces accommodated to the opposite articular surfaces of these parts.
-There are also two distinct synovial membranes, one passing from the moveable cartilage to the glenoid cavity, and the other from the lower surface of the cartilage to the condyle.
-The moveable cartilage is also attached by its circumference to the internal face of the capsular ligament.
+By cutting open the capsular ligament, we shall see the Inter-articular Cartilage interposed between the glenoid cavity and the condyle, with its upper and under surfaces accommodated to the opposite articular surface of these parts.
+Two distinct synovial membranes may also be seen, one passing from the movable cartilage to the glenoid cavity, and the other from the lower surface of the cartilage to the condyle.
+The interarticular cartilage is attached by its circumference to the internal face of the capsular ligament.